NFTs for Social Good

 So far, NFTs have provided a wonderful opportunity for consumers to sell a digital asset and profit from enhanced price actions.
 Additionally, NFTs can provide an essential transparent and original core of economic transactions.
 However, apart from their economic benefits, NFTs may contribute to the betterment of society as a whole.

-The most obvious case is the fundraising for non-profit organisations and charities.
+The most obvious case is fundraising for non-profit organizations and charities.
 Selling NFTs can give non-profits access to new sources of funding outside of established channels and help them diversify their revenue-raising efforts.
 Through the collecting of money connected with each transaction, charities will have a continuous and regular revenue stream.
 A non-profit organization called “Leyline” raised $60,000 by gathering artists and developers to sell NFTs to help children suffering from cancer get medical supplies.

 Another use case is legacy non-profit organizations that can monetize their physical assets without losing access to them, providing a method for digital ownership.
 As NFTs are taking over, people are interested in new ways of owning assets, and NFTs allow us to own rare artifacts in digital forms.
 Museums can benefit from this phenomenon by selling paintings and art objects in form of digital assets, which will enable museums to create additional revenue sources, like the example of the famous Russian Hermitage.